Advert

 Masters Degree Description

 You experience a critical and questioning approach to the discipline of forensic psychology.
 You develop as an independent critical thinker, resilient and well prepared as a forensic psychology practitioner.
-The programme covers the key knowledge areas in a way which represents the stages and processes in the criminal justice system and the pathways offenders and victims take through it.
+The programme covers the key knowledge areas in a way that represents the stages and processes in the criminal justice system and the pathways offenders and victims take through it.

 The integrative approach of the courses sees ethics, practice and professional skills incorporated as appropriate to each topic, enhancing the relevance of these issues, and applied psychological knowledge to the understanding, investigation, assessment, interventions and management of offenders.